aerospike/aerospike-tools-backup/README.md

   * Invoke the `parse()` function of the backup decoder to read the next record.
 The decoder is the counterpart to the encoder in `asbackup`.
 It implements the backup file format by deserializing record information from the the backup file.
 Its code is in `src/dec_text.c`, its interface in `include/dec_text.h`.
   * When backing up to a single file, release the file lock.
   * Invoke `aerospike_key_put()` to store the current record in the cluster.
-  * When LDT list bins are involved, things get a little less linear: the decoder calls back into `restore.c`. `prepare_ldt_record()` is invoked when the first LDT list bin of the current record is encountered.
-It simulates a write policy for LDT list bins. `add_ldt_value()` is invoked for each LDT list element to be added to an LDT list bin.
-The function batches the LDT list elements and then collectively adds the batched elements to the LDT bin using `aerospike_llist_update_all()`.
-When there aren't any more elements for the current LDT bin, `NULL` is passed as the element pointer, which makes the function clean up its data structures and prepare itself for the next LDT bin.

 For more detailed information, please generate the documentation (`make docs`) and open `docs/index.html`.